Reverse Mortgage Loan Pros and Cons

 - Tax Benefits

-Any money you receive from a reverse mortgage is tax free.
+Any money you receive from a reverse mortgage loan is tax free.
 (Consult your tax advisor for details.)

 - The Balance Owed Will Never Be Greater than the Value of The Property